tammet/nlpsolver/README.md

     basic keys:
         -explain   : give an English explanation/proof of the answer
-        -logic     : show logic
+        -cache     : store and fetch Stanza and gk input/output to/from the cache -logic     : show logic
         -usekb     : use background knowledge in a memory kb imported by the server -debug     : show the details of the whole process